 dress modestly, covering their shoulders and knees.

-- Alcohol and drugs are strictly prohibited.
+Alcohol and drugs are strictly prohibited.

-Photography of government buildings and military installations is
+Photography of government buildings and military installations is not permitted.

 2. Skip the Religious Sites